AshAzax22/soles2.0/README.md

 To run the application, follow these steps:

 1. Clone the repository with `git clone github.com/AshAzax22.soles2.0.git`
 2. Install the dependencies with `npm install`.
-3. Setup the server data with `npm run setup`.
-4. Run the following command to boot up the local server ready to receive requests `npm start`
+3. Run the following command to boot up the local server ready to receive requests `npm start`

 The website will be available on localport:5000